 - Aerith and Bob: Surnames like "Orwell" are seen alongside "Zinkoff", "Shankfelder", "Tuttle" "Bonce" and "Meeks".

 - Ambiguous Disorder: Zinkoff.
-And how!

 - I Just Want to Have Friends: Zinkoff is a Type B. After being given a personality test that requires him to list the name of his best friend and having no real answer to put down, he sets out to find one after he puts down the name of the first person he can think of who also has no best friend, named "Hector Binns".
 At first, Zinkoff is able to attain his friendship, but the friendship quickly dissolves.

 - Jerkass: Zinkoff runs into a lot of these in school especially the kid who took his giraffe hat.

 - Last-Name Basis: Zinkoff goes by his unusual last name instead of his much more ordinary first name Donald.